NVIDIA/DALI/docs/advanced_topics.rst

 *floor((id + 1) * dataset_size / num_shards) - floor(id * dataset_size / num_shards)*

-When the pipeline advances through the epochs and the reader moves to the next shard, the equation needs to be extended to reflect this change:
+When the pipeline advances through the epochs and the reader moves to the next shard, the formula needs to be extended to reflect this change:

 *floor(((id + epoch_num) % num_shards + 1) * dataset_size / num_shards) - floor(((id + epoch_num) % num_shards) * dataset_size / num_shards)*

-When the last equation is used, providing a size value once at the beginning of the training works only when the ``stick_to_shard`` reader option is enabled and prevents DALI from rotating shards.
+When the second formula is used, providing a size value once at the beginning of the training works only when the ``stick_to_shard`` reader option is enabled and prevents DALI from rotating shards.
-In this case, use the first formula.
+WHen this occurs, use the first formula.

-To address these challenges, use the ``reader_name`` parameter and allow the iterator do the task.
+To address these challenges, use the ``reader_name`` parameter and allow the iterator complete the task.

 C++ API
 -------